How to plan 6 months of SEO content in under 60 Minutes – watch the step-by-step guide.

 To create a list of seed keywords, find the most broadly relevant phrases associated with your service or product.
 But don't be too generic – words like "headphones" or "saas tools" won't help you find keyword terms you can rank for.
 Instead, find more specific seed words, such as "saas payroll."

-Why are seed keywords important for keyword research?
+Why are seed keywords important for SEO?

 Generate related keyword and topic ideas